EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ```
 First it is initialized the last_post_date variable to None.
 This is done because if there are no posts for the user, there won't be a last post date to retrieve.
 Then This line:if len(posts) > 0  checks if there are any posts for the user by checking the length of the posts list.
 If the length is greater than 0, then there are posts, and the code will proceed to retrieve the date of the last post.

 If there are posts the line:last_post_date = datetime.datetime.fromisoformat(posts[0][6]) retrieves the date of the last post made by the user.
 It does this by accessing the first post in the posts list (which has the most recent date, since the posts are sorted in descending order by ID), and then retrieving the 7th item in the tuple returned by the database query.
-This 7th item contain the date and time of the post .The retrieved date is in ISO format (e.g. "2022-05-09") and is converted to a datetime object using the fromisoformat() method of the datetime.datetime class.
+This 7th item contain the date of the post .The retrieved date is in ISO format (e.g. "2022-05-09") and is converted to a datetime object using the fromisoformat() method of the datetime.datetime class.
 The resulting datetime object is stored in the variable last_post_date.
 After this the database connection is closed.

 The next is step is to check if the last posts is older then 7 days: